Skip Global navigation and goto content

 Well Water Testing

-If you have had a drop in water pressure, leak or break, it's a good idea to have your well water tested.
+If you have had a drop in water pressure, leak, or break, it's a good idea to have your well water tested.
 Environmental Health Water sample containers and instructions are available to anyone that wishes to have their well water tested for bacteria.
 Water samples must be collected the same day that you will submit them and in the containers that we provide.
 The cost of the test is $30 at the time of submission.
-We accept samples on Monday, Tuesday and Wednesday.
+We accept samples on Monday, Tuesday, and Wednesday.
 Please Contact Us for more information.

 For more information please visit: